As a self-service engineering platform, Meshery enables collaborative design and operation of cloud and cloud native infrastructure.

 - Contributing to Meshery Server Events - Guide is to help backend contributors send server events using Golang.

-- Contributing to Meshery UI - How to contribute to Meshery UI (web-based user interface).
+- Contributing to Meshery UI - How to contribute to the Meshery UI and its components.

 - Contributing to Meshery using git - How to contribute to Meshery using git